 POLKA QUADRILLE.

 This is a single-figure quadrille, and no difficulties in interpreting this one except deciding that in 16 bars there's time to polka twice around the set.
 As usual, there's an 8 bars introduction.
 The ladies need to start each move on the right foot, men on the left, so that you are on the correct foot to polka.
-I haven't yet had time to call this one.
+I still haven't called this one.

 Special thanks to Alan Winston and Susan de Guardiola for their help in interpreting the above dances.